 Keep in touch with the latest news from the Friends of the Oakland Animal Services.

-In response to the COVID-19 shelter-in-place declaration, OAS is open to the public by appointment only.
+In response to the ongoing COVID-19 pandemic, OAS is open by appointment only.

 To make an appointment, call us at (510) 535-5602 between 11am to 4pm any day of the week.